Johann Sebastian Bach

 The second part of the publication contains the full score of the piece prepared using the Colorful BACH technique.
 Colored notes help navigate within the piece by making its internal structure transparent.
 The aim of color coding is to facilitate the identification of themes, countersubjects and counterpoint, as a result of which inversions, stretti and double counterpoint are also clearly recognizable.

-Becoming directly acquainted with the structural organization of the piece could be revelatory for a new generation of young violinists, and might perhaps lead to a breakthrough or a paradigm shift in interpretation.
-We recommend this fundamental book by M. Ábrahám and B. Dukay not only to solo violinists but also to students and teachers of string or keyboard instruments, musicology or composition as well as to all educated music lovers.
-It is not only Bach’s Fugue in G Minor itself that a musician ought to know after all, but also Bach’s logic and order of canon and fugue composition.
+Becoming directly acquainted with the structural organization of the piece could be illuminating for a new generation of young violinists, and might perhaps lead to a paradigm shift in interpretation.
+We recommend this fundamental book by M. Ábrahám and B. Dukay not only to all violinists but also to students and teachers of string or keyboard instruments, musicology or composition as well as to all educated music lovers.
+It is not only Bach’s Fugue in G Minor itself that a musician ought to know after all, but also the logic and order of Bach’c canon and fugue consatructing art.

 Category: music analysis, educational material